ahleighton/OE-ephys-course/source/EEA/Firmata_cajal.rst

 .. _Firmata:

 ***********************************
-Firmata 2000
+Firmata for Cajal Course
 ***********************************

-// Copy this text to a new sketch in the Arduino software (clear the default 'void loop etc first) and save as Firmata_cajal.ino.
-This Firmata runs every 500 ms.
+// Copy this text to a new sketch in the Arduino software (clear the default 'void loop etc first) and save as firmata_cajal.ino.
+Compile and upload to your Teensy.

 .. code-block::